Menu

 Abstracts

 These instructions are a summary of the specific instructions given at each point of the online abstract submission process.
 They are presented here to facilitate abstract preparation before final submission.
+The deadline for receipt of the abstracts is 23.59 GMT +1 on May 4, 2025, and the online abstract submission site will be deactivated as of 00.01 GMT + 1 on May 5, 2024.
+After this date, abstracts will not be accepted or considered!

 1. Presentation: Select oral or poster